Privacy Policy

 Appeal

-Residents of Colorado, Connecticut, and Virginia may appeal a decision we have made regarding their requests by using the form available on our website.
-We will respond to appeals from Virginia and Connecticut residents within 60 days.
-We will respond to appeals from Colorado residents within 45 days.
+Residents of certain of the above states may appeal a decision we have made regarding their requests by using the form available on our website.
+We will respond to such appeals as prescribed by the applicable state statute.

-If you make a request under your state privacy laws, we will not discriminate against you in any way.
+If you make a request under your state privacy laws, we will not discriminate against you with respect to your statutory rights, or other rights we grant herein.

 Authorized Agents